kklimczak/Golden.Two/README.md

 # Golden.Two
-Exercises and Tasks in 4th semester.
+Exercises and Tasks in 4th, 5th, 6th and 7th semesters.
 >FTIMS - University of Science Lodz